rohangoel96/blog/_travels/2021-04-22-sf-bay-area.md

 |
 Once the largest and most expensive bridge of its time, San Francisco-Oakland Bay Bridge doesn''t often get the attention of its famous sibling, the Golden Gate, but is spectacular in its own right!
 |
 An icon of the city, the San Francisco cable car system is the world''s last manually operated cable car system!
-It was again closed to due to covid though, but I was did see turnaround intersection for the sake of the checkist!
+It was again closed to due to covid though, but I was did see turnaround intersection for the sake of the checklist!
 |
 As an epicenter of activity in San Francisco, Fisherman''s Wharf offers a plethora of sights, smells, tastes, history and fun.
 It is one of the busiest tourist attractions in the western United States!
 |